 The gym and parish center building was built in 1962, providing for the parish a most versatile facility for sports, dinners, festivals, and countless other events.
 The Dominican sisters, who had taught in the school since 1913, departed in 1972, initiating the hiring of a lay faculty and adding to not only tuition costs but the parish financial responsibility as well.

-Throughout its 125-year history, Assumption Parish has been blessed by the presence of many saintly and selfless priests and thousands of self-sacrificing parishioners who have made Assumption what it is today.
+Throughout its 129-year history, Assumption Parish has been blessed by the presence of many saintly and selfless priests and thousands of self-sacrificing parishioners who have made Assumption what it is today.
+In 2012, many parishioners attended the canonization of St. Kateri Tekawitha, with her sainthood confirmed by the miracle cure of an Assumption School kindergartener.
 May God continue to bless the parish as it looks to a future of service to His people.